andrralv/feed/README.md

 # Incepto Frontend Tech Stack

 This repo contains a scaffold for building frontend apps.
-Includes testing, hot reload, and build integrated.
+Includes testing, hot reload, and build.

 The tech stack is: